jethrojones/website/_notes/now.md

 # Coaching

 Focus areas: Principal Leadership, through the [Transformative Mastermind][4], [Mental Fitness Coaching][5], and speaking [schools to be more student driven learning][6].

+I've started mentoring leaders through [LinkedLeaders](https://linkedleaders.com) which is a great platform for just-in-time mentoring support.

 - - -